Joey Estes: Oakland Athletics

-On August 17, 2025, while playing for Triple-A Las Vegas, Estes threw a fastball at the shoulder of Victor Robles of the Tacoma Rainiers.
-Robles, on a rehab assignment, had been hit by four Aviators pitchers that week, including Estes on August 12.
-Estes also hit Robles while playing for Oakland on September 5, 2024.
+Estes was named the final starter in the Athletics starting rotation to begin the 2025 season.
+He gave up six runs in each of his first two starts and was subsequently optioned to Las Vegas.
+On August 17, while playing for Las Vegas, Estes threw a fastball at the shoulder of Victor Robles of the Tacoma Rainiers.
+Robles, on a rehab assignment, had been hit by four Aviators pitchers that week, including Estes on August 12; Estes also hit Robles while playing for Oakland on September 5, 2024.
 Robles reacted to this repeated behavior by throwing his bat at Estes.
 At the time, he had hit a total of 28 batters in nearly 100 appearances in the minors.
-Estes made three appearances (two starts) for the Athletics on the year, struggling to an 0-2 record and 9.82 ERA with six strikeouts over 11 innings of work.
+Estes was recalled by the Athletics on August 22 and made one appearance.
+With the Athletics, Estes made three appearances (two starts) and went 0-2 with a 9.82 ERA over 11 innings.
+He made 15 starts for Las Vegas and pitched to a 5.51 ERA over 80 innings.
 On September 18, Estes underwent surgery to address a herniated disc in his lower back, ending his season.

+Estes was optioned to Las Vegas to open the 2026 season.
+He was recalled by the Athletics in June and made a spot start for the team before he was optioned back to Las Vegas.
+He was recalled once again on September 4.